drewbaker/wp-easy-theme/README.md

 ## TODO
 - Single file components (and templates).
 For example, make this work: https://github.com/drewbaker/wp-easy/blob/dev/templates/work-detail.php
-- Upgrade Router to use https://github.com/gpolguere/path-to-regexp-php
-    - Get it to work with `/` home directory...
 - JS combine & minify
 - CSS minify and inline
 - Make it a plugin not a theme